Empower Your Practice

 Here is what you need to check:

-- Site speed.
-Patients searching on mobile devices will abandon a site that takes more than a few seconds to load, and Google uses speed as a direct ranking factor.
+1. Site speed.
+Patients on mobile devices will abandon a site that takes more than a few seconds to load, and Google uses speed as a direct ranking factor.

-- Schema markup.
-Schema is a code that helps search engines understand the context of your content.
-For example, the "LocalBusiness" schema can help Google display your opening hours, location, and reviews directly in the search results, increasing your click-through rate.
+4. Schema markup.
+The "LocalBusiness" schema helps Google display your opening hours, location, and reviews directly in search results, improving your click-through rate.

 For many clinic owners, the technical side of web development is daunting.
 This is where the custom website builder within Medesk becomes an asset.
 It is designed specifically for the medical sector, ensuring that technical requirements like speed, security, and responsive design are handled automatically.